Alexa now takes orders from Amazon’s instant Prime Now and alcohol delivery services

 Prime Now and booze delivery, the two newest shopping experiences on Alexa that are going live today, are designed in the same vein.
 The idea is that you can use Alexa when you are multitasking at home and too busy to get on the computer or your phone; or are in the middle of something else like a dinner party or sports event and do not want to turn to your screen; or are just not in the mood to do anything but demand something out loud.

-These two newest features are also a mark of how Amazon is giving Alexa a front and center place as a key interface between Amazon itself and its customers.
+These two newest features are also a mark of how Amazon is giving Alexa a front and center place as a key interface between Amazon itself and its customers — but also how the company continues to push for more scale to make the service (and Amazon’s hardware) more useful.

+And in turn, this will help Amazon’s products stand out more from and compete better against other products that are aiming to fill the same need.
+Chief among these: Google Home, the search and Android giant’s Echo-like home hub that introduced the ability to buy goods in February.

 “Bringing Prime Now to Alexa voice shopping combines two of the most innovative shopping technologies available for an experience that our customers are going to wonder how they ever lived without,” said Assaf Ronen, Vice President of Voice Shopping, in a statement.
 “We’re excited to offer the full Prime Now catalogue with Alexa, including tens of thousands of items, which allows you to refill everyday essentials you’ve just run out of like diapers or dish soap, or cater to unexpected guests with merlot and ice cream, all without ever leaving your house or even getting up from the couch.”